-5 In Hungary, the National Media and InfoCommunications Authority has not published a fully-fledged 5G roadmap yet but started the 5G auction process for 700/2100/2600 and 3600 MHz frequencies in July 2019.
+In Hungary, the National Media and InfoCommunications Authority has not published a fully-fledged 5G roadmap yet but started the 5G auction process for 700/2100/2600 and 3600 MHz frequencies in July 2019 and auctioned 700 MHz and 3.4-3.8 GHz spectrum in March 2020.

-2025).
+In 2019, three Member States had updated their national broadband strategies or spectrum strategies.
+In Austria, the government announced a new national broadband strategy up to 2030 with specific coverage goals (5G coverage along main roads by year-end 2023, nationwide coverage by year-end 2025).
 In Germany, a new mobile strategy was issued in September 2019.
 As part of this strategy, an agreement between authorities and 5G spectrum licences was signed.
 The five-point agreement aims at speeding up the planning, approval and development of 4G and 5G networks.
 It includes measures to close gaps in 4G mobile coverage and to position Germany as a 5G market leader.
-In the Netherlands, the new spectrum plan schedules a multi-band spectrum auction (700/1400/2100 MHz) for June 2020.
+In 2020, 5G auction plans were significantly impacted by the pandemic.
+A number of Member States decided to postpone spectrum auction processes.
+The majority of countries that had to postpone auctions due to the covid-19 pandemic have already completed their auctions or scheduled dates.
+Other processes were delayed de facto.